Motorcycle Helmet Laws in Canada!

 All helmets sold in Canada must have a label indicating that they meet the applicable safety standards.
 Helmets that do not have this label are not legal for use on Canadian roads, and riders who wear such helmets can be fined or penalized.

-It is important to note that even in provinces and territories where helmet laws are not as strict, wearing a helmet is still strongly recommended.
+It is important to note wearing a helmet is required by law.
 Motorcycle accidents can be extremely dangerous, and a helmet can greatly reduce the risk of head and brain injuries.

 In addition to the mandatory helmet requirement, riders in Canada are also required to wear eye protection.
 This can be in the form of a visor on the helmet, goggles, or glasses.
 The eye protection must be shatterproof and able to protect the rider’s eyes from wind, dust, and debris.